Build a Personal Website with Astro, Cloudflare Pages, D1, and Front Matter CMS

 Demo: How the search functionality works

-I used Pagefind, a Rust based static search library.
+Developing a decent search functionality by myself is laborious, so I use Pagefind, a Rust based static search library.
 It's lightweight, lightning fast, and easy to use.

-It's also self-contained on the browser without needing to interact with server.
-The mechanism is simple; Pagefind creates index files in advance referring to static files that are generated at build time.
+It's also self-contained on the client side without needing to interact with server.
+The mechanism is simple; Pagefind creates index files beforehand based on those generated-at-build-time static files and responds to searching by keyword(s) referring to them.

-Along the way, I got hung up on some key points:
+Along the way, I stick to these key features:

 • Callable via a shortcut key